YaraHassan20/Titanic-Dataset/README.md

 Titanic - Machine Learning from Disaster.

-This is a GROUP PROJECT for 'Data Mining and Analytics' Academic Course taught at the Faculty of Computers and Data Science, Alexandria University.
+This is a GROUP PROJECT for 'Data Mining and Analytics' academic course taught at the Faculty of Computers and Data Science, Alexandria University.